costajob/app-servers/README.md

 I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

-### C#
+### C-Sharp
-C# language is installed as a companion of the [ASP.NET Core](https://www.microsoft.com/net/core) 1.1 framework, by following the [official porcedure](https://www.microsoft.com/net/core#macos).
+C-Sharp (C#) language is installed as a companion of the [.NET Core](https://www.microsoft.com/net/core) 1.1 framework, by following the [official porcedure](https://www.microsoft.com/net/core#macos).
-ASP.NET is a new open-source framework for building applications with the C# language.
-C# is simple, powerful, type-safe, and object-oriented.
-It inherits many features form Java and extended them with modern paradigms such as futures, pattern matching and deconstructions.
+.NET Core is a new open-source framework for running .NET applications cross platform.
+C# is a simple, powerful, type-safe, and object-oriented language.
+It inherited many features form Java, but extended them with modern paradigms such as futures, pattern matching and deconstructions.

 ### GO
 [GO](https://golang.org/) language version 1.8.1 is installed by official OSX package.